mtgjson/mtgjson-website/docs/getting-started/index.md

 ### Abstract Models

 Abstract Models are what we call the structures that contain more complex data inside files.
 They tend to have many nested properties and thus documentation is formalized with example responses and structures.
-Some of the abstract models used in files are:
+Some of the Abstract Models used in files are:

 - [All Prices](/abstract-models/all-prices/): Data inside `AllPrices.json`
 - [Booster](/abstract-models/booster/): Data inside [Set](/data-models/set/#booster) `booster` property